 A Preterist View of the Parousia–“You will see the Son of Man . . . coming in the Clouds of Heaven”: Was the Parousia in A.D.
 66 or in A.D.
 70?
 Parousia is a Greek Word meaning a Coming Generally with an Extended Stay.
 If the Parousia was a Brief, One-Time Appearance of Christ, Parousia is a Strangely Inaccurate Word to use to Describe this Event.
 Thus I believe that the Parousia began in A.D.
 66 and Extended to the Fall of Jerusalem in A.D.
 70.

 As is implied by the Greek word often translated “second coming” in the New Testament, the second coming or Parousia was a coming with a lengthy stay.
 Thus I believe that the Parousia or second coming began at the very start of the Jewish War in Iyyar of A.D.
 66 when the Jews first began their revolt against Rome and continued until the fall of Jerusalem and the destruction of its Temple in A.D.
 70. Recall that it was also at the very start of the Jewish revolt, Iyyar of A.D.
 66, that Jesus was seen approaching Jerusalem on the clouds of heaven with His mighty angels.
 This Parousia (presence or coming) then continued until A.D.
 70 at the destruction of Jerusalem and its Temple.
-To limit Jesus’ coming to A.D.
-66 or A.D.
-70 seems to imply that Jesus’ Parousia was just a brief, one-time appearance of Christ on the clouds.
-If this was truly what the Parousia was meant to be, a brief one-time appearance, Parousia is a strange word to use to describe this event.

 Additional evidence that the Parousia was not limited to A.D.
 70 is found in Mark 14:61-62.
 In Mark 14:61-62 Jesus says that the high priest would see the Parousia: ‘“But Jesus remained silent and gave no answer.
 Again the high priest asked him, ‘Are you the Messiah, the Son of the Blessed One?’
 ‘I am,’ said Jesus.
 ‘And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”’
 For an explanation as to why it is unlikely that the high priest mentioned in Mark 14:61-62 lived to A.D.
 70 see Mark 14:61-62: A Preterist Commentary.

 Jesus is commonly believed to have made a handful of appearances throughout the Old Testament (Genesis 16:7; 21:17; 22:11; 31:11; Exodus 3:2-15; 17:1-7; Judges 6:11; 13:21; Daniel 3:24-27; Micah 5:2).
 These comings or appearances of Christ are called “theophanies.”
 Interestingly, a similar pattern is seen between Jesus’ resurrection and His ascension and between His ascension and the Parousia (Acts 7:55-56; 9:1-8; 1 Corinthians 15:5-8; Revelation 1).
-In light of these repetitious appearances it is perhaps not shocking that Jesus may have or would have appeared more than once to people throughout the end of the age at the time of His Parousia, especially when Parousia word often implies a prolonged stay?9 During the Jewish War, I believe Jesus revealed Himself in seemingly all the various and distinct ways in which God previously manifested Himself to people throughout the rest of the Bible.
+In light of these repetitious appearances it is perhaps not shocking that Jesus may have or would have appeared more than once to people throughout the end of the age at the time of His Parousia, especially when the word Parousia often implies a prolonged stay?12 During the Jewish War, I believe Jesus revealed Himself in seemingly all the various and distinct ways in which God previously manifested Himself to people throughout the rest of the Bible.
 See Historical Evidence that Jesus was LITERALLY SEEN in the Clouds in the First Century.

 Throughout the Gospels Jesus often said that He would soon leave the world to be with His Father in heaven (Luke 19:12-27; John 8:21-23; 13:1; 14:2-3; 16:7).
 Jesus then made good on this promise when He rose up to heaven in a cloud in Acts 1:9-11.
 Jesus then appears to have stayed in heaven at the right hand of the Father (Acts 7:55, 1 Thessalonians 1:10, 2 Thessalonians 1:7, Hebrews 9:24, 1 Peter 3:22) except for a couple scattered manifestations or appearances (Acts 9, Revelation 1:9-18).
 Jesus then departs from heaven when He is said to come on the clouds of heaven during His second coming or Parousia at the end of the age.
 (Therefore the Messiah’s throne is the Jerusalem in heaven mentioned in John 18:36, Hebrews 12:22, and Galatians 4:26.
 It is here that Christ rules at the right hand of the Father who is also in heaven (Daniel 4:26; Acts 2:22-36; 7:48-49).)
 Christ’s departure from heaven to come to earth at the time of His second coming therefore perfectly matches the coming of God on the clouds of heaven in Psalm 18.
 In Psalm 18:9 the Lord also comes down from heaven in order to ride the clouds in judgment: “He [the Lord] parted the heavens and came down; dark clouds were under his feet [emphasis mine].”